Lunawa, Rajasthan

 Lunawa is one of the largest villages in Bali Tehsil, in Pali district, Rajasthan, India.
 The Village is located in the Aravalli of Rajasthan.

-Lunawa has more than 30 temples to visit.
-There are many Jain tample's, Hindu Temple Like Jaleri Maa Temple, Kantheshwar Mahadev Temple, Shree Khodiyaar Maa Tample, Charbhuja Temple, Shree Thakur Ji Temple etc, village situated near Aravalli hills and having lots of good place to visit, and people living with good heart here.
+Lunawa has more than 30 temples.
+There are many Jain temples, Hindu Temple like Jaleri Maa Temple, Kantheshwar Mahadev Temple, Shree Khodiyaar Maa Temple, Charbhuja Temple, Shree Thakur Ji Temple etc. The village is situated near Aravalli hills.